"Platforms enable enterprise software to leap from computers to smart phones in a bring-your-own-device world."

 Abby King, Citizen Science as a Platform for Wellness Research.
 While technology is a major “driver” of many of society’s comforts, conveniences, and advances, it has engineered regular physical activity and a number of other positive health behaviors out of our daily lives.
 A key question is: how can we harness technology for “good” in the health promotion/disease prevention area?
 One potential solution is “community-engaged citizen science” that brings together researchers + public and private organizations + residents themselves in harnessing the potential of IT and mobile devices to solve the health promotion challenge.

-Dr Abby King's research focuses on public health interventions and policy-level approaches to achieve large-scale change in chronic disease prevention and health promotion.
+Abby King is a Professor of Health Research & Policy and Medicine and is the Director of the Stanford Aging Research & Technology Solutions Laboratory.
+Her research focuses on public health interventions and policy-level approaches to achieve large-scale change in chronic disease prevention and health promotion.
 Her current research on wellness uses a collaboration platform, applying “citizen science” perspectives to investigate the influences of the built and social environments on health behaviors and outcomes, and applies state-of-the-art communication technologies to address health disparities and expand the reach and generalizability of interventions.